octanner/ios-team/swift-style-guide.md

 }
 ```

-### Singletons
+### Singletons & Shared Instances

-Singleton objects should use the simple thread-safe pattern for creating their shared instance.
+Singleton objects and shared instances should use the simple thread-safe pattern for creating their shared instance.
+Use the name `sharedInstance` when instantiating a private instance is possible, but rare (similar to `NSURLSession.sharedSession()`).
+Use `defaultInstance` when it's common to instantiate a private instance, but convenient to have a default instance (similar to `NSURLSessionConfiguration.defaultSessionConfiguration()`).

 ```swift
 class Thermometer {